vercel/next.js/docs/advanced-features/using-mdx.md

 ### Frontmatter

-Frontmatter is a YAML like key/value pairing that can be used to store data about a page. `@next/mdx` does **not** support frontmatter by default, though there are many solutions for adding frontmatter to your MDX content, such as [gray-matter](https://github.com/jonschlinkert/gray-matter).
+Frontmatter is a YAML like key/value pairing that can be used to store data about a page. `@next/mdx` does **not** support frontmatter by default, though there are many solutions for adding frontmatter to your MDX content, such as [gray-matter](https://github.com/jonschlinkert/gray-matter) using [remark-frontmatter](https://github.com/remarkjs/remark-frontmatter).

 To access page metadata with `@next/mdx`, you can export a meta object from within the `.mdx` file: